odoare/fxmesampler/README.md

 # FxmeSampler

-FxmeSampler is a JUCE-based sampling instrument plugin featuring a flexible mixer, built-in effects (Dynamics, EQ, Reverb, Delay, Tube Saturation), and XML-based mapping configuration.
+FxmeSampler is a JUCE-based sampling instrument plugin featuring, a flexible multi-channel mixer, built-in convolution reverb, and advanced velocity mapping.
+All configurations are defined via a portable `mapping.xml` file embedded in the plugin resources.

 ## Overview